-3.2.1 Full developed turbulence
+3.2.1 Fully developed turbulence

-In order to discover a situation under well developed turbulence and best steady state conditions, the afternoon of 23.07.2014 from 13 to 16 o'clock was chosen as a random example (Fig. 4).
-The atmospheric stratification was unstable and the friction velocity ranged around $0.4~\rm ms^{-1}$ with only very low variance over time.
-Also the mean wind speed was almost constant over time with a mean of $4.7~\rm ms^{-1}$, i.e. a gentle breeze coming from North to North-West.
-The afternoon was sunny with only a few high clouds, thus the absolute value of the short-wave down-welling radiation reached its maximum at $676~\rm Wm^{-2}$ in the late noon at 13:30 and decreased afterwards continuously to $590~\rm Wm^{-2}$ at the end of the example period.
+In order to discover a situation under well-developed turbulence and best steady-state conditions, the afternoon of 23 July 2014 from 13:00 to 16:00 was chosen as a random example (Fig. 4).
+The atmospheric stratification was unstable and the friction velocity ranged around $0.4 \,\mathrm{ms}^{-1}$ with only very low variance over time.
+Also the mean wind speed was almost constant over time with a mean of 4.7 ms^{-1} , i.e. a gentle breeze coming from north to northwest.
+The afternoon was sunny with only a few high clouds; thus, the absolute value of the short-wave down-welling radiation reached its maximum at 676 Wm-2 in the late noon at 13:30 and decreased afterwards continuously to $590 \,\mathrm{Wm^{-2}}$ at the end of the example period.
 The high solar radiation led to a warming of the surface and therefore to an increasing air temperature caused by the sensible heat flux as well as to decreasing relative humidity over the investigated time interval.
-The wavelet cross-scalograms did not show any signs of irregularities which could have been caused by sudden events, while eddy covariance and wavelet flux almost perfectly coincided.
-Referring to the 30 minute average, the Morlet wavelet always showed a greater methane flux by 0.01 to $0.03~\rm nmol~mol^{-1}~m~s^{-1}$ than the Mexican hat.
-In comparison of the Morlet wavelet flux to eddy covariance, there were only differences by -0.02 to $0.03~\rm nmol~mol^{-1}~m~s^{-1}$ and therefore it can be said, that the Morlet flux resulted in a better accordance than the Mexican hat - this is also in agreement to the general findings in chapter 3.1.2.
+The wavelet crossscalograms did not show any signs of irregularities which could have been caused by sudden events, while eddy covariance and wavelet fluxes almost perfectly coincided.
+Referring to the 30 min average, the Morlet wavelet always showed a greater methane flux by 0.01 to 0.03 nmol mol-1 m s-1 than the Mexican hat.
+In comparison of the Morlet wavelet flux to eddy covariance, there were only differences by -0.02 to $0.03 \text{ nmol mol}^{-1} \text{ m s}^{-1}$ and therefore it can be said that the Morlet flux resulted in a better accordance than the Mexican hat - this is also in agreement to the general findings in Sect.
+3.1.

-In contrast to the very good agreement of wavelet and eddy covariance fluxes, the conditional sampling results showed a non-systematic deviation from the latter flux type by -0.10 to 0.18 nmol mol-1 m s-1.
+In contrast to the very good agreement of wavelet and eddy covariance fluxes, the conditional sampling results showed a non-systematic deviation from the latter flux type by -0.10 to $0.18 \text{ nmol mol}^{-1} \text{ m s}^{-1}$.
 As already discussed, a substantial meteorological reason for that deviations was not found.
-Assuming a small error of only $\pm 1 \cdot 10^{-4}$ ms-1 in the correct determination of \overline{w} (turquoise error bars in Fig. 4, bottom plot) was enough to explain the found variability, i.e., the method is highly sensitive to the correct estimation of the mean vertical wind speed.
+Assuming a small error of only $\pm 1 \times 10^{-4} \text{ ms}^{-1}$ in the correct determination of \overline{w} (turquoise error bars in Fig. 4, bottom plot) was enough to explain the found variability, i.e. the method is highly sensitive to the correct estimation of the mean vertical wind speed.

-3.2.2 Short time turbulent event
+3.2.2 Short-time turbulent event

-Filtering the 1 minute averaged wavelet flux as described in section 2.8, several mostly nocturnal short-time turbulent events were found.
-One of these occurred in the night from 02. to 03.08.2014 (Fig. 5).
-It was a clear night with initially only a light breeze with a maximum around $1.5~{\rm m\,s^{-1}}$, which decreased to a calm situation around 23:30.
+Filtering the 1 min averaged wavelet flux as described in Sect.
+2.8, several mostly nocturnal short-time turbulent events were found.
+One of these occurred in the night from 2 to 3 August 2014 (Fig. 5).
+It was a clear night with initially only a light breeze with a maximum around 1.5 m s^{-1} , which decreased to a calm situation around 23:30.
 After that with upcoming turbulence the methane concentration increased rapidly by more than 500 nmol mol-1 around midnight.
-At 23:59 the 1 minute wavelet flux consequently increased rapidly from 1.9 up to $6.8~{\rm nmol\,mol^{-1}\,m\,s^{-1}}$ - this is the beginning of the event, which lasted until 0:07.
-Exactly in the time interval 23:30 to 23:59, where the event begin was detected, the (half hourly calculated) friction velocity u also increased up to $0.1~{\rm m\,s^{-1}}$.
-Both methane concentration and friction velocity decreased afterwards.
+At 23:59 the 1 min wavelet flux consequently increased rapidly from 1.9 up to $6.8 \text{ nmol mol}^{-1} \text{ m s}^{-1}$ - this is the beginning of the event, which lasted until 00:07.
+Exactly in the time in-